particle-iot/device-os/docs/reference/firmware.md

 }
 ```

-The example application specifies `code` and `details` attributes and generates the following logging output:
+The example application specifies `code` and `details` attributes for the error message, generating the following logging output:

 `0000000084 [app] INFO: Connecting to server`
 `0000000087 [app] ERROR: Connection error [code = 111, details = Connection refused]`